Looking to claim Universal Credit and don't know where to start?

 You can also find our useful Universal Credit tool here, with step-by-step guidance to give you all the information you need through the application process.

 Gather together information about your income and employment status as well as your housing situation, including details of anyone else who lives with you.
 We recommend you locate your most recent rent increase letter so you can upload your rent and service charge costs when you apply.
 Once you have completed your claim, this will begin your first assessment period.
 During this time you will be able to log on to your journal and discuss with your work coach if you might need an advance if you are suffering from financial hardship.
 Be aware you will have to repay this so you must make sure you can afford the repayments.

 Your first Universal Credit payment will be deposited into your bank account exactly one month and one week after your claim.
-Please make a note of this date so you can contact Customer Accounts and set up a direct debit to pay your rent each month.
+Please make a note of this date so you can contact our Income and Advice Services team and set up a direct debit to pay your rent each month.
 For some customers, moving to Universal Credit can be daunting, so if you have concerns or need advice then please give us a call on 03003230011 and we will be happy to help.

 If you have recently experienced a relationship breakdown and a partner has left the property then it can have an effect on how much Universal Credit will pay towards the Housing Costs.